At Growing a Green Family I post many eco-friendly product reviews. Below is how my rating style works…

-- Five trees is the greenest and best score a product can get.
-I rarely give fives, so when I do you can be sure it’s a killer green product.
+- Five trees is the best score a product can get.
+I rarely give fives, so when I do you can be sure it’s an insanely awesome environmentally-friendly product.

-- Four trees is a pretty darn good green product.
+- Four trees is a darn good green product.

 - Three trees means a product is okay.
-Not great but not horrible at all either.
+Not great but not horrible either.
 I usually give a three to a product that could be better with some minor adjustments.

-- Two trees to one tree is a product probably not worth your time or it’s just not very green.
+- Two trees to one tree is a product probably not worth your time or it’s just not very eco-friendly.

-- Zero trees is the worst.
-In fact I don’t know that I’ve ever given a product a zero.
-The company would have to be greenwashing for sure, have shady ethics or the product would have to be simply terrible.
+- Zero trees is the worst possible score.
+I don’t know that I’ve ever given a product a zero.
+The company would have to be greenwashing, have shady ethics or the product would have to be simply terrible performance-wise.